 Five steps to better calf health

-If you are concerned about calf health, you can now ask your vet for the MSD Animal Health checklist tool which provides a detailed, score-based appraisal of your youngstock rearing system.
+If you are thinking about calf health and management on your farm, you can now ask your vet for the MSD Animal Health calf health checklist tool which provides a detailed, score-based appraisal of your youngstock rearing system.

-This new checklist-based tool explores, records and scores calf health performance across five core areas to identify the strengths and weaknesses of any rearing unit’s environment and processes.
+This new checklist-based tool explores, records and scores calf health and management performance across five core areas to identify the strengths and weaknesses of any rearing unit’s environment and processes.

-Working through a series of 10 questions within each core area – designed to determine where a rearing unit is in terms of accepted best management practice – allows vet and farmer to quickly pinpoint any areas needing attention.
+Working through a series of 10 questions within each core area – designed to determine where a rearing unit stands in relation to the accepted best management practice.
+It allows vets and farmers to quickly pinpoint any areas needing attention.

-Repeating the checklist every six or 12 months is a great way to keep things on track, allowing both parties to monitor progress against agreed targets.
+Repeating the checklist every 6-12 months is a great way to keep things on track, allowing both parties to monitor progress against agreed targets.

 1. SET GOALS AND MEASURE